What Are Fix and Flip Loans in California?

 - Adequate debt service coverage on the cross-collateralized property

-- Standard fix & flip qualifications (credit, exit strategy, renovation plan)
+- Standard fix and flip qualifications (credit, exit strategy, renovation plan)

 This strategy works particularly well for investors transitioning from buy-and-hold to active flipping, or experienced investors scaling their operations without depleting cash reserves.
 You maintain full ownership of all properties while multiplying your active flip capacity.